Why do you need to be kind to yourself?

 What Is Self-Compassion?

 Compassion is about noticing the sufferings of others and having the desire to help them.
-You understand how one feels when he or she makes a mistake, fails or has a difficult time.
-You show kindness, care, and warmth towards the other as though you are suffering with them.
+You understand how one feels when he or she makes a mistake, fails, or has a difficult time.
+You show kindness, care, and warmth towards the other as though you are suffering from them.